Firms To Watch: Financial services litigation

 Work highlights

-• Representing multiple financial institutions in connection with the various criminal regulatory inquiries in the U.S., including from the DOJ, and around the world related to the multi-billion dollar meltdown of the family office of Bill Hwang, Archegos.
+• Advising multiple financial institutions in connection with the various criminal regulatory inquiries in the U.S., including the DOJ, and around the world related to the multi-billion dollar meltdown of the family office of Bill Hwang, Archegos.

-• Representing the CEO of multibillion-dollar fintech company Ripple, in connection with an SEC investigation of the company and in an enforcement action brought by the SEC in the United States District Court for the Southern District of New York.
+• Advising the CEO of fintech company Ripple in connection with an SEC investigation of the company, and in an enforcement action brought by the SEC in the United States District Court for the Southern District of New York including the question of whether XRP is a security presents significant ramifications for the cryptocurrency industry for Ripple, and its CEO.

 Cravath, Swaine & Moore LLP